Grepsy/hotrequire/README.md

 	hotRequire hot-loads modules by extending the system's require() function using the fs.fileWatch() routine (which already comes with node).
 	Hot-loading means it watches the file for changes and then reloades it's parsed content into the variable set by the user.

 	The file watcher emits catchable events to the process.
-These events are "modified", "removed" and "deleted".
+These events are "modified", "removed" and "reloaded".

 ## Usage